ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 If it is set to true, prevent scalar subqueries from (de)serializing large scalar values and possibly avoid running the same subquery more than once.

-## enable_secure_identifiers {#enable_secure_identifiers}
+## enable_simple_identifiers {#enable_simple_identifiers}

 Type: Bool

 Default value: 0

-If enabled, only allow secure identifiers which contain only underscore and alphanumeric characters
+If enabled, only allow simple identifiers which contain only underscore and alphanumeric characters.
+Usage of other characters, e.g. backslashes, quotation marks and backticks, may exploit escaping to inject SQL.
+This setting is recommended to enable for new installation.

 ## enable_sharing_sets_for_mutations {#enable_sharing_sets_for_mutations}